 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Instead of flowers, I tucked small succulents into seashells.
-I nestled these into the fishing net table runner.
+I nestled the shells into the fishing net table runner.

-I shopped for seashell chargers and couldn’t find any I really liked at a price I liked, so I went to work with my glue gun and seashells.
+I shopped for seashell charger plates and couldn’t find any I really liked at a price I liked, so I went to work with my glue gun and seashells.
 You can see the tutorial for these at Seashell Chargers.

 Shop This Tablescape: